About

 The Regeneration Pipeline is funded from a combination of private sector and public sector investment.
 Private companies and investors represent by far the largest investors in the Borough especially into residential and employment schemes.
 Whilst many of the individual schemes in the Pipeline have an agreed funding strategy, there are some projects that are not funded at all or are not commercially viable to take forward to implementation.

 It is the role of Sandwell Council to work with developers and investors to secure funding and address viability gaps to enable these schemes to proceed.
-The key investors in the Regeneration Pipeline over the next five years are as follows: –
+Details of the key investors can be found in the Regeneration and Growth booklet.

 How will we find out how the Regeneration Pipeline is progressing?